ml-cube/ml3-platform-docs/md-docs/index.md

     ---

-    We are part of MLOps ecosystem and natively integrated with cloud solutions!
+    ML cube Platform is natively integrated with cloud solutions!

-    Check how to configure them in ML cube Platform.
+    Check how to configure them.

     [:octicons-arrow-right-24: More info](user_guide/integrations/index.md)